 Have you ever encountered that frustrating moment when your text gets cut off because the column is too narrow?
 For example, in the image below, the title “Retail inc Tax” is cut off.

-Using the double-click in Excel can help adjust the column width to the right size without having to click and drag or try to adjust the columns yourself.
+Double-clicking in Excel can help adjust the column width to the right size without having to click and drag or try to adjust the columns yourself.
 To adjust the column width so that the header fits within the column:

 2. Once you see the black cross, double-click the edge of the column header.
-This will adjust the column width to fit your content as the column will resize to fit the widest entry in that column.
+This will adjust the column width to fit your content, as the column will resize to fit the widest entry in that column.

 The title “Retail inc Tax” now fits perfectly within the column.

-Note: Double-clicking the edge of the column header will also save you space, as the column width will adjust to only the widest entry.
+Note: Double-clicking the edge of the column header will save you space, as the column width will adjust to only the widest entry.
 In other words, if the column entries have extra space in the cells, double-clicking the edge of the column header will remove this extra unneeded space.
-This is extremely useful for when you want to print and you notice a column is moving off onto another page as this option saves space and may allow the entire spreadsheet to fit on the one printed page.
+This is extremely useful for when you want to print and notice a column is moving off onto another page, as this option saves space and may allow the entire spreadsheet to fit on the one printed page.

 3. Double click for in Cell Editing in Excel